s-ajensen/WebGlEngine/README.md

 Originally, there was going to be a spinning table, but for the time being perhaps you will enjoy tinkering with this translucent cube.

-## Credit where due
+## Credit Where Due
-This project would not be possible without the aid of the [glMatrix team](https://glmatrix.net/) as well as [this](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) fantastic guide to WebGl provided by MDN.
+This project would not be possible without the efforts of the [glMatrix team](https://glmatrix.net/) as well as [this](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) fantastic guide to WebGl provided by MDN.